hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/02_QC_and_alignment.md

 ### 1. Changing file format from SAM to BAM

 While the SAM alignment file output by Bowtie2 is human readable, we need a BAM alignment file for downstream tools.
 Therefore, we will use [Samtools](http://samtools.github.io) to convert the file formats.
-The command we will use is `samtools view` with the following parameters
+The command we will use is `samtools view` with the following parameters:

 * `-h`: include header in output
 * `-S`: input is in SAM format